noteed/opengl-api/README.md

 ## Current state

-`Text.OpenGL.Spec` has code to completely parse and represent the content of `enumext.spec` (Probably there is not much left to do to support `enum.spec`.), `gl.tm` and `gl.spec`.
+`Text.OpenGL.Spec` has code to completely parse and represent the content of `enumext.spec` , `gl.tm` and `gl.spec`.
+(Probably there is not much left to do to support `enum.spec`.)
 The representations includes comments, blank lines, and passthru lines.

 The representations are nearly feature complete, the only missing important bit is the text defining the array size (in the description of function parameters).

-`Text.OpenGL.Api` has code to create higher-level data structures from the one in Spec.
+`Text.OpenGL.Api` has code to create higher-level data structures from the one in `Text.OpenGL.Spec`.

 `Text.OpenGL.ExtHeader` is able to perfectly recreate the `glext.h` file from the spec files.